Betterbird/thunderbird-patches/README.md

 Linux users please note that `08-branding-m-c.patch` patches a Windows installer script making use of Windows PowerShell.
 However, that part of the build system should not be triggered for Linux builds.
 Windows users please note that packaging will fail without an appropriate code signing certificate installed.

+## One-off build

+The standard build script `build.sh` initially pulls two Mozilla repositories.
+This is fine if you want to repeat the build later.
+For so-called one-off builds we have a script `build-one-off.sh` which works off the published tarball for the corresponding Thunderbird release.
+This downloads a lot less data and is hence faster during the code preparation stage.

 ## Bug Reporting / Support